Cghlewis/crystal_site/content/blog/joins/index.markdown

 There are several different types of horizontal joins you can perform.
 In this post we are going to discuss mutating joins that increase the size of your dataset, as opposed to horizontal joins used for filtering data (learn more [here](https://r4ds.hadley.nz/joins.html#sec-mutating-joins)).
 The joins we will discuss include:

 1. Left join
     - In a left join, all cases in the dataset on the left (or our first selected dataset) are maintained.
-Any cases from the dataset on the left side are joined with any matching data that exists in the file on the right (or our second selected dataset).
+Any cases from the dataset on the left side are joined with any matching data that exists in the dataset on the right (or our second selected dataset).
 If additional, non-matching, cases exist in our right dataset, they will not be carried over.
     - Here we typically expect that the combined dataset will have the same number of rows as our original left side dataset.
 2. Right join
     - In a right join, all cases in the dataset on the right (or our second selected dataset) are maintained.
-Any cases from the dataset on the right side are joined with any matching data that exists in the file on the left (or our first selected dataset).
+Any cases from the dataset on the right side are joined with any matching data that exists in the dataset on the left (or our first selected dataset).
 If additional, non-matching, cases exist in our left dataset, they will not be carried over.
     - Here we typically expect that the combined dataset will have the same number of rows as our original right side dataset.
 3. Full join
     - In a full join, cases from both datasets are maintained.
 Any cases that exist in one dataset but not the other will be maintained in the final combined dataset.